 The Office of the Police and Crime Commissioner (OPCC) carries out a wide range of consultations and engagement.

-This is to make sure staff know what the people of Cleveland want and need – and the OPCC can work towards meeting their requirements.
+This is to make sure the PCC and his staff know what the people of Cleveland want and need – and the OPCC can work towards meeting their requirements.

 Rural crime survey

-The Tees Rural Crime Forum wants rural residents, land and business owners to share their concerns about rural crime and safety as part of a twice-yearly survey.
+The Tees Rural Crime Forum allows rural residents, land and business owners to share their concerns about rural crime and safety as part of a twice-yearly survey.

 The Rural Crime Forum brings together Cleveland Police, the OPCC, local authorities, the Environment Agency, Cleveland Fire Brigade, the Wildlife Trust and the National Farmers Union to discuss issues relevant to the rural community.